 View our Board Meetings Calendar 2018.

-Herb Meyer, Chair
+Herb Meyer, Honorary Member

 Herb Meyer knows what it means to need in-home personal support services.
 As a younger man, Herb served his country in the Korean War, was a successful businessman, and traveled the world.
 In 1993, he became a quadriplegic in a sailing accident.
 After rehab, he trained a caregiver so he could stay in his home.
 He got involved with IHSS to meet his passion for advocating for the rights of people who need help to stay in their homes.
 He still sails in the Bay with his buddies, who, he says, “have been one of his core support groups, along with his singing group, caregivers and his late significant other.”